ShaAnder/100DaysPY/README.md

 Repository for the 100 days of python course.

 This is a repository showcasing the 100 days of python projects, all completed and able to work with the packages in requirements.txt or any env files.

 Originally I had planned to make this a two fold repository, partially to show off the completed projects and secondarily to show off over engineered examples or close to app examples.
-However I have decided to move the overenginnered / app examples to different repositories, as some just wouldn't make good apps on their own and it would be better to give them a dedicated space.
+However I have decided to move the over engineered / app examples to different repositories, as some just wouldn't make good apps on their own and it would be better to give them a dedicated space.

 ## Navigation